 - Accounts receivable: Accounting software systems should be able to handle billing, keeping track of what customers owe (accounts receivable, or A/R) and their payments.
 Here are some of the main A/R features to look for.

-Invoice processing: At the very least, accounting software should be able to handle invoicing.
+- Invoice processing: At the very least, accounting software should be able to handle invoicing.
 When money is owed to you, you need to know from whom, how much and when to expect payment.
 All accounting systems allow you to print invoices, with most letting you email them.
 Your system should remember basic customer data, such as names, addresses, account numbers and standard terms.
 Most of today's software systems also remember your standard pricing for a wide variety of products and services.
-[Check out FreshBooks, our top pick as the best accounting software for invoicing].
+[Check out our FreshBooks review, our top pick as the best accounting software for invoicing].

 - Automatic invoicing: This ensures revenue is never delayed because you've forgotten to send out an invoice.
 In addition, with automated statements and late reminders, the accounting software acts as your collection department, reminding customers to pay their bills.